 Moving onto the injured spleen claims, we will discuss some of the common ways spleen injuries can happen, and who can be liable and how in those situations for paying you compensation for your injuries.
 This will be specifically road traffic accidents and workplace accident claims.

 After that, we will explain how the compensation itself works by going over what various different factors are used to determine what amount you are entitled to.
 These will be the medical implications of your injuries and the financial implications of having to deal with them.
-The final portion of this article will focus on what we can do to help you: how no win no fee claims work and how they can benefit you financially and make it easier for you to make a claim without the risk of losing money on it.
+The final portion of this article will focus on what we can do to help you: how no win no fee claims work and how they can benefit you financially and make it easier for you to make a spleen injury claim without the risk of losing money on it.

 Your spleen is one of the organs which your body uses to regulate the blood supply; it also has a role to play in the immune system.
 It Is about the size of a fist, located on the left side of your stomach inside the rib cage.
 The spleen acts as storage for white blood cells, which the bodies’ immune system uses to fight germs.
 It filters old or damaged red blood cells out of the bloodstream and can also act as an emergency reserve blood supply.
 The spleen’s role in the body is important, but you can live without it; people can survive being born without a spleen and having the spleen surgically removed.
 If the spleen is not present or is surgically removed, then the liver can take on its extra functions.